Our Cybersecurity

 1. You own your data

 Your organisation owns the form response data and file upload data.
-D2K Information accesses data only at your request.
+D2K Information accesses data only at your request and/or with your permission.
 To protect your data from unauthorised access, we have implemented suspicious activity alerts.

-You can download your information or delete your information from our system at any time.
+You can download your information or request deletion of your information from our system at any time.

 2. Password and authentication